-Nitrogen oxides are continuously monitored using Advanced Pollution Instrumentation Limited M200A NOx Chemiluminescence Analysers.
-The instruments have an internal zero air scrubber for zero checks and a NO2 permeation tube (supplying ca. 500 ppb NO2) for span checks.
+Nitrogen oxides are continuously monitored NOx Chemiluminescence Analysers.
+The instruments have an internal zero air scrubber for zero checks and a NO_2 permeation tube (supplying ca. 500 ppb NO_2) for span checks.
 The sample inlet for the instrument is approximately 3 m above ground level in a rain protected outlet.
 All NOx data is recorded as parts per billion (ppb).